The log function

 they have 10 fingers with which they first learned to count.

-Maybe on some other planet they use base 8!
+Maybe on some other planet populated by 8-fingered beings they use base 8!

 In fact probably the most important number in